QualiTorque/qualitorque.github.io/docs/torque-agent/service-accounts-for-azure.md

 ### __Configure the AKS authentication in Torque__

-There are 2 ways to acomplish this:
+There are 2 ways to accomplish this:

 1. (Recommended) When adding a new AKS agent, you can provide the **default tenant Id**, and when attaching it a space you can provide the **default_subscription**.